 - Squires, J. 1996.
 ‘Quotas for Women: Fair Representation?’ in J. Lovenduski and P. Norris (eds) Women in Politics, New York: Oxford University Press, pp. 73–90.

-- Norris, Pippa and Joni Lovenduski.
-1995.
+- Norris, P. & Lovenduski, J., 1995.
 Political Recruitment: Gender, Race and Class in the British Parliament.
 Cambridge: Cambridge University Press.

-- Mowlan, Marjorie.
-1993.
+- Mowlan, M. 1993.
 ‘Redressing the Imbalance: Labour Party Proposals to Ensure Greater Access for Women to Parliamentary Seats at Westminster.’
 Parliamentarian 74, no. 4. pp. 196-197.